tanaikech/ResumableUploadForGoogleDrive_js/README.md

 - `folderId` : Destination folder ID of uploading file.
 When this property is not used, the uploaded file is created to the root folder of Google Drive.
 - `convertToGoogleDocs` : If this property is used as `true`, the uploaded file is converted to Google Docs.
 But in this case, if the file size is large, an error might occur.
 Please be careful this.
 The default value is `false`.
 So the file is uploaded without converting.
 - `fields` : As a sample case, if you want to retrieve only file ID, please use `id`.
 - `chunkSize` : If you want to change the chunk size for the resumable upload, please use this.
 The default value is `52428800` (50 MB).
+This value is required to be in multiples of 256 KB (256 x 1024 bytes).
+Please be careful about this.
+[Ref](https://developers.google.com/drive/api/guides/manage-uploads#uploading)

 <a name="resumableuploadtogoogledrive2"></a>